Find advice and answers from our support team fast or get in touch

 Tax code is an alphanumeric code used to work out how much income tax needs to be collected from a person's income.These codes generally start with a number and end with an alphabet, for eg. 1250L.
 The number in a tax code is the amount of tax-free income the person gets in that particular year.
 The letter in the tax code refers to personal circumstances which may affect their Personal Allowance.

 Employment and Support Allowance (ESA) is an allowance to help people with disability or health condition that affects how much you can work.
-Under ESA the government provides the applicants with either help in form of money to help with living cost in case they are unable to work or support to get back into work they are able to work.
+Under ESA the government provides the applicants with either help in form of money to help with living costs in case they are unable to work or support to get back into work they can work.
 The applicant may be employed, self-employed or unemployed.
-The amount of allowance received depends on the stage of the application, applicant's age and whether they are able to get back into work.

 Jobseeker's Allowance (JSA) is an unemployment benefit the UK government provides to people who are unemployed and actively seeking work.
 This allowance is provided to cover living expenses while the claimant is out of work.
 Payments of JSA Payments are usually made every 2 weeks.
 There are 3 types of Jobseeker’s Allowance (JSA):